chemodun/X4-UniverseEditor/src/ClusterRelocationService/README.md

 - Validation of new locations to ensure they are valid within the game universe.
 - Can be used to resolve the issue with overlaid clusters, when several clusters have equal coordinates.
 - Can be used by modders to simplify relocation of their clusters.
-- Dedicated overlaid clusters browser with at-a-glance visibility highlighting and one-click map centering.
+- Dedicated overlaid clusters browser with at-a-glance visibility highlighting and double-click map centering.

 ## Disclaimer